joostkremers/writeroom-mode/README.md

 ### Restore Window Config ###

 Restore the window configuration that existed before `writeroom-mode` was activated.
 This is primarily useful if you use `writeroom-mode` in only a single buffer, since the window configuration that is restored is the one that existed at the moment when `writeroom-mode` is called for the first time.
 Disabled by default.

+### Use Derived Modes ###

+If this option is set, `global-writeroom-mode` also activates `writeroom-mode` in buffers whose major mode is a derived mode of one of the modes in `writeroom-major-modes`.
+(Only the major mode symbols in `writeroom-major-modes` are relevant.)

 ### Width ###